 This venue is located at the Wild Wild West inside of Bally’s, which is directly connected to Caesars.
 It’s a sprawling space with fan caves available for reservation.
 Bally’s was recently sold to Twin Rivers, but the sportsbook will remain a part of Caesars.

-You’ll find another William Hill Sportsbook at the Tropicana, a venue that’s known for its nightlife options.
+You’ll find another Caesars Sportsbook at the Tropicana, a venue that’s known for its nightlife options.
 The book is located right on the casino floor and features lots of seating and viewing options, as well as teller and kiosk service.

 The newest addition to the NJ retail sports betting lineup is the Parx Sportsbook.
 Located at Freehold Raceway, which features live harness racing on select dates, there’s teller and kiosk service with food and beverage offerings available.

 For many years, gambling in the United States belonged to Nevada.
 The Silver State was the only location in the US with legal casinos and sportsbooks.
 It was the first state to legalize sports betting when it did so in 1949, and remained the sole venue for wagering on athletic events for decades.

 The first clue that New Jersey had gambling plans of its own came in 1978.
 In that year, the very first legal casinos in the US outside of Nevada opened in Atlantic City.
 The ribbon-cuttings were nothing short of a coup for the state, since gamblers in the eastern portion of the country now had a far shorter amount of travel to negotiate.